shukriadams/arewedown/README.md

 ![Screenshot of AreWeDown?](https://github.com/shukriadams/arewedown/blob/master/screenshot.PNG)

-- Simple to setup and use
+- Simple to setup and use.
+All configuration stored in YML.
+No clunky databases, no dependencies on other services like Influx or Prometheus.
+- Supports HTTP status checking service.
 - Sends alerts via email (SMTP), Slack and others coming.
-- Supports HTTP status checking service
 - Extend with your own tests using shell scripts, Javascript (NodeJS) or Python3 scripts.
-- All configuration stored in YML
-- No database, no dependencies on other services like Influx or Prometheus
-- Runs on x86 and ARM, Docker containers built for both.
-Tested on a Raspberry Pi 3.
+- Runs on x86 and ARM.
+Docker containers are built for both.
+- Runs on low-spec hardware like the Raspberry Pi 3.
-- Dashboards will run on almost any browser or low-spec device, ideal for Raspberry Pi's in kiosk mode.
+- Built-in dashboard will run on almost any browser on low-spec device, ideal for older Raspberry Pi's in kiosk mode.

 ## Setup in Docker

 Docker images are available @ https://hub.docker.com/r/shukriadams/arewedown.
-Find an up-to-date tag there, this project does not build `:latest` (and you shouldn't deploy anything with that tag).
+Find an up-to-date tag there (this project does not build `:latest`).
 If you intend to run on a Pi, use `<TAG>-arm`

 - An example docker-compose.yml is